Diabetic Kidney Disease: General management

 The two chief signs of diabetic kidney disease (DKD) are increased urinary albumin excretion and reduced kidney function, as measured by estimated glomerular filtration rate (eGFR) based on serum creatinine.

-Urine albumin excretion: Higher levels of urine albumin excretion are continuously correlated with severity of kidney disease, but thresholds are commonly used to categorize DKD (
+Urine albumin excretion: Higher levels of urine albumin excretion are continuously correlated with severity of kidney disease, but thresholds are commonly used to categorize DKD (See

 Classification of urine albumin excretion

 Glomerular filtration rate: GFR is estimated from serum creatinine concentration (eGFR).
-Impaired GFR, usually defined as eGFR < 60 m/min/1.73m2, represents a measure of kidney damage that is complementary to albuminuria.
-While it was previously thought that DKD generally manifested first with abnormal urine albumin excretion rate, it is now shown that in a subset of diabetics, it presents by a reduction in GFR in setting of normal urine albumin excretion.
+Reduced GFR, usually defined as eGFR < 60 m/min/1.73m2, represents a measure of kidney damage that is complementary to albuminuria.
+While it was previously thought that DKD generally manifested first with abnormal urine albumin excretion rate, it is now shown that it presents by a reduction in GFR in setting of normal urine albumin excretion in a sizable minority of people with type 1 or type 2 diabetes.

 Other kidney diseases in differential